Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 When he cooked the meal for the people to eat, it was his way of allowing them to celebrate his joy with him.

-The life application is that you must make a break from your past if you want to follow Jesus.
-You must get rid of something you are holding onto that will hinder you from freely serving God.
+The life application is that we should make a break from our past if we want to follow Jesus the right way.
+We must get rid of anything we are holding onto that will hinder us from freely serving God.

-The young ruler was rejected because unlike Elisha he was hesitant to give up his riches.
-Jesus told him to sell everything he had and give to the poor, and then follow Him.
-The young man walked away very sad after hearing the stipulations because he was very wealthy.
+The rich young ruler was rejected because he was not like Elisha.
+Jesus told him to sell everything he had and give to the poor and then follow Him, but the young man refused to do so.
+He wanted to hold onto all his riches and still follow Jesus.
+The young man walked away very sad after hearing the stipulations.
+Giving away all his riches was just something he did not want to do.

 How About You?